Skip to Content

 Maintenance may be ordered by the court if a marriage is of at least 3 years in duration and if the parties’ collective yearly adjusted gross income does not exceed either $240,000 or the maximum limitations of the schedule of child support.
 In any event, the requesting spouse cannot receive more than 40% of the parties’ combined monthly adjusted gross income.

 In marriages of less than 20 years duration, maintenance will be ordered to be paid for a defined period of time.
 For example, if a marriage was 3 years in duration, absent extraordinary circumstances, the court will award maintenance payments for no more than 11 months after the dissolution is final.
-On the other hand, when the duration of the parties’ marriage exceeds 20 years, the court may ward maintenance for a certain amount of years—or for a term that never ends unless acted upon by other influences.
+On the other hand, when the duration of the parties’ marriage exceeds 20 years, the court may award maintenance for a certain number of years, or for a term that never ends unless acted upon by other influences.

 Combined Income of $75,000 or Less